-\textbf{Initial points.} For the experiments in Section \ref{sec:comp_diff_ipALMs}, we simply initialize all inexact pALMs at the origin to amplify the impact of inexactness.
-For the experiments in Section \ref{sec:vsGuADMM} and Section \ref{sec:bpdn-exp}, we will employ a \textit{warm-start} strategy for more efficiency.
-Indeed, our numerical experience (see, e.g., \cite{lst2020asymptotically,liang2022qppal,ylct2024corrected}) have suggested that a reasonably good initial point would benefit the practical performance of such a ``pALM + {\sc Ssn}" algorithmic framework.
-Therefore, for the experiments in Section \ref{sec:vsGuADMM}, we first employ an inexact Bregman proximal gradient method (iBPGM) with Sinkhorn's algorithm as a subsolver for solving the QROT problem \eqref{QROTprob} to generate an initial point for our ripALM; see Appendix \ref{sec:iBPGM} for more details.
-Specifically, we terminate this iBPGM as long as it produces a point $(\bm{u}^k,\,\bm{v}^k,\,X^k)$ such that $\Delta_{\mathrm{res}}^{\rm qrot}(\bm{u}^k,\,\bm{v}^k,\,X^k)<10^{-3}$, or its iteration number reaches 500. \blue{Moreover, we also apply this warm-start strategy to ES-iALM in Section \ref{sec:vsGuADMM} to ensure a fair comparison.
+\textbf{Initial points.} For comparisons among inexact pALMs, we initialize all methods at the origin in order to isolate the impact of inexactness.
+For comparisons with other representative methods in Section \ref{sec:qrot-exp} and Section \ref{sec:bpdn-exp}, we will employ a \textit{warm-start} strategy to improve the efficiency of ripALM.
+Specifically, for the experiments in Section \ref{sec:qrot-exp}, we first employ an inexact Bregman proximal gradient method (iBPGM), with Sinkhorn's algorithm as a subsolver, for approximately solving the QROT problem \eqref{QROTprob} to generate an initial point for ripALM; see Appendix \ref{sec:iBPGM} for more details.
+We terminate iBPGM once it produces a point $(\bm{u}^k,\,\bm{v}^k,\,X^k)$ satisfying $\Delta_{\mathrm{res}}^{\rm qrot}(\bm{u}^k,\,\bm{v}^k,\,X^k)<10^{-3}$, or once the number of iterations reaches 500.
+Moreover, we also apply this warm-start strategy to ES-iALM in Section \ref{sec:qrot-exp} to ensure a fair comparison.
 For the experiments in Section \ref{sec:bpdn-exp}, we use dADMM in Appendix \ref{sec:BPDN-dadmm} to generate an initial point.
-Specifically, we terminate dADMM as long as it produces a point $(\bm{s}^k,\bm{t}^k,\bm{y}^k)$ such that $\Delta_{\mathrm{res}}^{\rm bpdn}(\bm{s}^k,\bm{t}^k,\bm{y}^k)<10^{-3}$, or its iteration number reaches 100.} Note that the time consumed during the above warm-starting phase is included in the total computational time for both ripALM \blue{and ES-iALM}.
-In addition, the initial error variable $\bm{w}^0$ in ripALM \blue{and ES-iALM} is always set to $\bm{0}$.
+We terminate dADMM once it produces a point $(\bm{s}^k,\bm{t}^k,\bm{y}^k)$ satisfying $\Delta_{\mathrm{res}}^{\rm bpdn}(\bm{s}^k,\bm{t}^k,\bm{y}^k)<10^{-3}$, or once the iteration number reaches 100.
+Note that the time consumed by the above warm-starting phase is included in the total computational time for both ripALM and ES-iALM.
+In addition, the initial error variable $\bm{w}^0$ in ripALM and ES-iALM is always set to $\bm{0}$.

 For the {\sc Ssn} method in Algorithm \ref{alg:SSN}, we will initialize it with the origin at the first pALM iteration and then employ a \textit{warm-start} strategy thereafter.
 Specifically, at each pALM iteration, we initialize the {\sc Ssn} method with the approximate solution obtained by the {\sc Ssn} method in the previous pALM iteration.